-Rhode Island is now among the first states in the nation to finish an Environmental Literacy Plan (ELP), opening the door for potential federal funding that will help to equip teachers with the skills, knowledge, and confidence needed to integrate critical environmental and science learning into their curricula.
+Rhode Island was among the first states in the nation to finish an Environmental Literacy Plan (ELP), opening the door for potential federal funding that will help to equip teachers with the skills, knowledge, and confidence needed to integrate critical environmental and science learning into their curricula.

 With the resources and funding that have become available, RIEEA and the RI Department of Education (RIDE) are currently engaged in the following phases of the ELP:

-- creating a searchable resource database of environmental education opportunities;
+- managing a searchable resource database of environmental education opportunities;

 - promoting the Green Ribbon Schools initiative and guiding applicants through the process;

-The announcement of the Plan’s completion was made on June 20, 2011, by the Rhode Island Environmental Education Association and Rhode Island Commissioner of Elementary and Secondary Education Deborah A. Gist at an event held in an outdoor classroom developed at the Old County Road School in Smithfield.
+The announcement of the Plan’s completion was made on June 20, 2011, by the Rhode Island Environmental Education Association and the Rhode Island Commissioner of Elementary and Secondary Education at an event held in an outdoor classroom developed at the Old County Road School in Smithfield.